Top Tips for Preventing Tooth Decay in Children

 Sugary snacks and drinks are major culprits in tooth decay.
 Encourage healthier choices like fruits, vegetables, and water instead of juice or soda.
 Here’s why:

-• Water: It’s not only hydrating but also helps clean the mouth by washing away food particles.
+- Water: It’s hydrating and helps clean the mouth by washing away food particles.

 Table: Impact of Sugary Snacks vs Healthy Options

 Remember, regular dental check-ups are essential from the age of one or within six months after the first tooth emerges.
-This sets up a lifetime habit not just for good dental health but overall well-being too!
+This sets up a lifetime habit for good dental health and overall well-being, too!

-By sticking to these tips, you’re laying down the foundation for strong, healthy teeth in your children’s future.
+Sticking to these tips lays the foundation for strong, healthy teeth in your children’s future.

 Diet and Its Role in Preventing Tooth Decay